wp-plugins/relevanssi/readme.txt

 * Known issue: There are reported problems with custom posts combined with custom taxonomies, the taxonomy restriction doesn't necessarily work.
 * Known issue: Phrase matching is only done to post content; phrases don't match to category titles and other content.
 * Known issue: User searches page requires MySQL 5.
-* To-do: Option to set the number of search results returned.
-* To-do: Tool to export and import Relevanssi settings.
 * For more features to come, see [Feature list](http://www.relevanssi.com/features/).

 == Thanks ==